delight-f/donebyfifty/README.md

 ## Key Features

+**Household modelling.**
-**Household modelling.** Up to two earners, each with their own salary trajectory, employment type (employed, self-employed, or both), part-time phases with custom daily rates and date ranges, and staggered retirement ages.
-Each earner has independent super with configurable asset allocations, growth/defensive glide paths, and optional non-concessional contributions.
-Add children with education cost schedules, multiple mortgages (P&I or interest-only) with linked offset accounts, and investment accounts across asset classes and tax jurisdictions (AU/UK).
-Jointly held accounts split taxable income by ownership share for CGT purposes.
+- Up to two earners, each with an independent salary trajectory, employment type (employed, self-employed, or both), part-time phases with custom daily rates and date ranges, and a staggered retirement age
+- Independent super per earner, with configurable asset allocations, growth/defensive glide paths, and optional non-concessional contributions
+- Children with education cost schedules
+- Multiple mortgages (P&I or interest-only) with linked offset accounts
+- Investment accounts across asset classes and tax jurisdictions (AU/UK)
+- Jointly held accounts split taxable income by ownership share for CGT purposes

-**Tax and CGT.** Full Australian personal tax with bracket progression, Medicare Levy Surcharge, and Division 293, plus the post-1-July-2027 CGT reform: CPI-indexed cost basis so only real gains attract tax, and a 30% minimum rate floor per owner.
-The Mathematical Soundness section below covers how the reform is implemented.
+**Tax and CGT.**
+- Full Australian personal tax: bracket progression, Medicare Levy Surcharge, Division 293
+- Post-1-July-2027 CGT reform: CPI-indexed cost basis so only real gains attract tax, plus a 30% minimum rate floor per owner
+- See Mathematical Soundness below for how the reform is implemented

+**Risk analysis.**
-**Risk analysis.** Sequencing risk analysis re-orders return histories, worst-first versus best-first, to isolate how much return order (as distinct from return level) affects bridge viability.
-Scenario comparison runs the same household under alternative assumptions, such as no part-time income or full offset drawdown, and sets the results out side by side.
-Bootstrap standard errors use 200 resamples with colour-coded relative SE, so you can tell when a result needs more trials before you trust it.
-An earliest-feasible-retirement-age search binary-searches over retirement age to find the youngest age that still meets your success threshold.
-Drawdown composition tracking gives a per-year breakdown of offset versus non-offset funding and CGT paid, with running totals across the bridge.
+- Sequencing risk analysis re-orders return histories (worst-first versus best-first) to isolate how much return order, as distinct from return level, affects bridge viability
+- Scenario comparison runs the same household under alternative assumptions, such as no part-time income or full offset drawdown, and sets the results out side by side
+- Bootstrap standard errors use 200 resamples with colour-coded relative SE, so you can tell when a result needs more trials before you trust it
+- Earliest-feasible-retirement-age search: binary-searches over retirement age to find the youngest age that still meets your success threshold
+- Drawdown composition tracking: a per-year breakdown of offset versus non-offset funding and CGT paid, with running totals across the bridge

 ---